david-kerwick/david-kerwick.github.io/_posts/2015-06-22-add-google-analytics-to-jekyll.markdown

 So one option is Google quick start for Analytics [here](https://developers.google.com/analytics/devguides/collection/analyticsjs/) yea that makes a lot of assumptions that you have done this before.

-In my searching for more information I happened upon [Google Tag Manager](https://www.google.com/tagmanager/) which promises to make things all simple a dreamy.
+In my searching for more information I happened upon [Google Tag Manager](https://www.google.com/tagmanager/) which promises to make things all simple and dreamy.
 Now it does seem odd to complain about the docs being hard to follow and then choosing the newest thing without understanding the basics but I aim to be consistently inconsistent as much as possible.

 ## Creating a Tag Manager Account
 I assume you have a Google account (who doesn't) head to [Sign up](https://tagmanager.google.com/) to sign up